Promoing diversity & inclusion and Health management

 Improved hiring and retention

-The ratio of women in overall hiring is 15%, and we will continue to expand their hiring.
+We have been working to hire a greater number of women to promote their participation and career advancement.
 We are encouraging remote working to facilitate a shift to a flexible workstyle and to reduce long work hours so that those with a constraint on the workplace or work time due to childcare or other conditions can continue to work.
-In addition, career assessments for female employees have been conducted to facilitate flexible placement and development based on the understanding of individual circumstances and to improve retention rates.
+Career assessments for female employees have been conducted to facilitate flexible placement and development based on the understanding of individual circumstances and to improve retention rates.

 ---|